 - Meat dishes with minimal seasonings.
 You don’t want the other recipe to totally steal the show, but a lightly flavored chicken or beef dish would go great with potato soup.

-More group soup recipes
+More great soup recipes

 Notes & tips for this creamy potato soup recipe